HybridOM: Hybrid Physics-Based and Data-Driven Global Ocean Modeling with Efficient Spatial Downscaling: Experimental Details

 \subsection{Model Parameters}

 We provide the detailed hyperparameter configurations for the HybridOM components and all baseline models used in our experiments.
-Table~\ref{tab:hybridom_params_05}-\ref{tab:hybridom_params_025} details the specific architectures of the two variants of the Ocean Dynamics Model (ODM): the \texttt{State Model} ($\mathcal{N}_{\theta}$) and the \texttt{ILAP Model} (for inverse Laplacian correction $\mathcal{N}_{\text{inv}}$).
+Table~\ref{tab:hybridom_params_05}-\ref{tab:hybridom_params_025} details the specific architectures of the two neural components in the Ocean Dynamics Model (ODM): the state residual network $\mathcal{N}_{\theta}$ and the inverse-Laplacian operator $\mathcal{N}_{\text{inv}}$.
 Table~\ref{tab:ai4e_params} and Table~\ref{tab:cv_st_params} summarize the key parameters for the AI-for-Earth baselines and the general Computer Vision / Spatio-Temporal baselines, respectively.